How to Build a Company Culture That Attracts Top Talent

 3. Lead With Purpose and Empathy

 Leaders really shape culture.
-They’re what makes people not hate their jobs and be willing to stay around.
-Over half of workers quit jobs because of undesirable bosses, not pay, according to research from the Society for Human Resource Management (SHRM).
+They’re what keep people from hating their jobs and fleeing.
+More than half of employees leave their jobs because they have unpleasant bosses—not because of the work, according to data from the Society for Human Resource Management (SHRM).

 4. Support Growth and Celebrate Wins